DRAWING in the AIR

 2025.02.08 - 2025.03.08

-Space Fountain is hosting a solo exhibition by artist Park Hyo-jin, who constantly studies the material properties and visual effects based on the subject of flowers.
-In this exhibition, her first solo exhibition in four years, artist Park Hyo-jin presents a new flower shape drawn in the air.
+Space Fountain is hosting a solo exhibition by artist Park Hyo Jin, who constantly studies the material properties and visual effects based on the subject of flowers.
+In her first solo exhibition in four years, artist Park Hyo Jin presents a new flower shape drawn in the air.
 This work, which combines the genre characteristics of painting and sculpture, experiments with the theme of flowers in the form of linear drawings on a two-dimensional plane and three-dimensional space.
-Flat works that abstractly show the shape of flowers with thick matiere and flower shapes drawn with free lines in three-dimensional space relax the boundary between painting and sculpture.
+Flat works that abstractly show the shape of flowers with thick matière and flower shapes drawn with free lines in three-dimensional space relax the boundary between painting and sculpture.

 박효진